 Recommended Containers: 1 to 3 gallon containers

 Consumer Uses: The Anigozanthos Jump® series has a height of 3 to 3 ½ feet.
 They can be used as a focal point for use in the landscape or large containers.

 Pot Size Plants per Pot (pp) Finish Time (weeks)

-Production during very warm temperatures of above 90 F (32C) is not an issue.
+Production in very temperatures of above 85° F (29°C) is not an issue.

-Media and pH Requirements: A well-drained soil is required.
-Water thoroughly and let soil dry between irrigations.
-Anigozanthos will require moist conditions during the growth and flowering stage in production (spring).
-When temperatures are cool and light levels are diminished, the water requirement is reduced so let the soil dry completely before the next irrigation.
-5.5 – 6.5. pH above 6.5 may cause Iron (Fe) deficiencies.
+Media and pH Requirements: A well-drained soil is required, possibly with decomposed bark.
+Water thoroughly and let soil dry between irrigation.
+Anigozanthos will require moist conditions during the growth and flowering stage of production (spring).
+When temperatures are cool and light levels are diminished, the water requirement is reduced so let the soil dry to a blonde color before irrigation.
+5.5 to 6.5 is a proper pH.

 Pinching Requirement: None

 Disease and Insect Pests: Rust and Alternaria: Spray with copper-based fungicide to prevent spotting on fans during high humidity.